NavneetKanna/blog/_posts/2024-04-30-hardware-1-assembly-language.md

 Hence, I have decided to start with the classic Intel 8086 microprocessor by using an online [8086 emulator](https://yjdoc2.github.io/8086-emulator-web/).

-Before starting to learn assembly, lets understand the specs of 8086
+Before starting to learn assembly, lets understand few of the specs of 8086
-1. 16 bit microprocessor
+1. 16 bit microprocessor.
-2. little endian
+2. Little Endian.
+3. 16 bit data bus.
+4. 8 general purpose registers (ax, bx, cx, dx, si, di, bp and sp), each of which is 16 bits wide.
+5. Apart from general purpose registers there are segment (cs, ds, es, ss), special purpose (ip) ans flag registers.
+6. There a total of 14 registers.

+## Fundamentals